Lesley faculty, staff, and students sometimes travel to conduct University business.

 A designated travel agency, Egencia, provides a range of travel services to the University.
 In addition, our Procurement Office has negotiated rates that can provide cost savings on airfares, hotels. and rental cars.

 The traveler should make air travel arrangements through University approved suppliers whenever possible.
 Currently, Lesley is using Egencia travel agency.
+This allows the traveler to purchase tickets without having to use personal funds upfront.
+If a traveler chooses to purchase airline tickets with their own funds, they will not be reimbursed until after the travel has taken place.

 Air Class of Service